 You guessed it!
 Jazzy came running out.
 What a relief.
 She was as stressed out as I had been.
 Poor dog has slept all day.

 On hind sight, I have prepared a list of what to do before and if your pet escapes.
-This is also very handy information to keep should you need to prepare an Bird Evacuation Kit.
+This is also very handy information to keep should you need to prepare an Bird Recovery Kit.

 - Microchip your pet and make sure that Microchip registration is current at least on an annual basis.